java-springboot-kafka/java-springboot-kafka/source/_posts/java8.md

 ---
-Dynamic Tests in JUnit5 | Advance Tests in JUnit 5
+title: Dynamic Tests in JUnit5 | Advance Tests in JUnit 5
 ---

 ###  Dynamic Tests in JUnit5 | Advance Tests in JUnit 5